The profession of bus driver

-Public companies are generally transport companies that manage local public transport in cities and municipalities.
-The salaries of bus drivers in local public transport are covered by collective agreements in many regions and organized in the local public transport union.
+There are jobs for bus drivers in almost every sector.
+A distinction is usually made between public and private employers.
+Public companies are usually transport companies that provide local public transport in cities and municipalities.
+The salaries of bus drivers in local public transport are covered by collective agreements in many regions and are organized in the local public transport union.
 In general, bus drivers benefit from the trade unions, which campaign for the interests and improved conditions of bus drivers.

 Bus drivers for private companies can be needed for a wide variety of tasks.
 Bus drivers for private bus companies drive guests to their desired destinations and support local public transportation.
 Some companies specialize in certain routes, such as trade fair and airport shuttles or school trips for schools.
 In large companies, bus drivers support employees in the form of bus shuttles to work in the form of bus shuttles, or are part of a company transport that has been set up specifically for this purpose.
 With the trade fair transfer, we offer reliable, comfortable and punctual transportation between accommodation, the trade fair and other important stations.